 If you are injured and receive medical treatment, you can have your medical and like expenses paid directly to your provider, or reimbursed to you.
 Ensure you keep your receipts.

-You do not require a Certificate of Capacity if you are claiming for medical and like expenses only and do not have any restrictions stopping you from working in your normal, pre-injury role.
-You must complete the injured worker’s claim form.
+You do not require a Certificate of Capacity if you are claiming for medical and like expenses only and do not have any restrictions stopping you from working in your normal, pre-injury role, however you may require a referral from your GP for some treatments.
+You must complete the Worker's injury claim form.

 3. Claiming for both weekly payments and medical expenses

 If you are injured, receive medical or like treatment, and need time off work, you can have your medical and like expenses reimbursed to you as well as receive weekly payments for time off work.

 You must get a Certificate of Capacity if you wish to claim for income lost.
 Then you must complete the Worker's injury claim form.

 4. Claiming provisional payments for a work-related mental injury